openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 ### Implementation Details/Notes/Constraints

-This enhancement can be easily implemented by adjusting the installer's `generateDefaultIngressController` method such that when `config.BootstrapInPlace != nil`, it will return an `IngressController` CR struct with `.spec.nodePlacement.nodeSelector.matchLabels` targetting `node-role.kubernetes.io/master`.
+This enhancement can be easily implemented by adjusting the installer's `generateDefaultIngressController` method such that when `config.platform.none != nil`, it will return an `IngressController` CR struct with `.spec.nodePlacement.nodeSelector.matchLabels` targetting `node-role.kubernetes.io/master`.

 ### Risks and Mitigations

-This should make no noticable difference on "regular" single-node installations which do not go through expansion, but will fix the issue described above for single-node installations which do go through expansion.
+This should make no noticable difference on "regular" single-node installations which do not go through expansion (as the default node selector targets the worker pool, and the single control plane is already both in the master and worker pools), but it will fix the issue described above for single-node installations which do go through expansion.

 Users who *want* their traffic to not go through the single control-plane node can still do so by following the [existing](https://docs.openShift.com/container-platform/4.9/machine_management/creating-infrastructure-machinesets.html#moving-resources-to-infrastructure-machinesets) OpenShift documentation on moving